 Shop outside of WDW

-If the weather forecast looks grim for the entire day, this may provide a good opportunity to venture off Walt Disney World property…and go shopping!
+If Disney World’s weather forecast looks grim for the entire day, then it may provide a good opportunity to venture off-property…and go shopping!
 There are several outlet malls in the greater Orlando area where you can escape the rain for a few hours while browsing through discounted name-brand merchandise.
 Our favorite outlet is Character Warehouse, a huge Disney-themed store brimming with discounted Disney merchandise.
 While you are there, browse through a wide selection of official Disney character toys, collectibles, clothing, and other Disney World souvenirs.

 Take a Resort Monorail Tour

 For a less expensive way to escape the rain, consider taking The Resort Monorail tour.
 This fun mode of Disney transportation loops around Magic Kingdom and 3 Disney Resorts – The Contemporary, Polynesian, and The Grand Floridian.

 As it makes stops at each resort, hop on and off and explore each of these fabulous hotels.
 It’s a great activity for a rainy day, and it’s entirely free!